GPII/universal/documentation/AuthorizationService.md

 * **return:** An object.
 This object contains arrays of authorized client information.
 Each array is keyed by the corresponding client type.

 For onboarded solution clients, the client information contains:
-* The authorization decision id
+* The authorization id
 * The solution id
 * The client name
 * user selected preferences

 For web preferences consumer clients, the client information contains:
-* The authorization decision id
+* The authorization id
 * The OAuth2 client id
 * The client name
 * user selected preferences